choderalab/modelforge/docs/getting_started.rst

     simulation_environment = "PyTorch"  # Simulation environment
     log_every_n_steps = 50  # Frequency of logging steps

-All of the above TOML files can be combined into a single TOML file that defines the training run.
+All of the above TOML files can be passed invididually or combined into a single TOML file that defines the training run.
 Assuming the combined TOML file is called `training.toml`, start the training by passing the TOML file to the perform_training.py script.

 .. code-block:: bash